apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-computer.md

 ## 1 HugeGraph-Computer Overview

 The [`HugeGraph-Computer`](https://github.com/apache/incubator-hugegraph-computer) is a distributed graph processing system for HugeGraph (OLAP).
 It is an implementation of [Pregel](https://kowshik.github.io/JPregel/pregel_paper.pdf).
-It runs on Kubernetes framework.
+It runs on a Kubernetes framework.

 ### Features

 - Support distributed MPP graph computing, and integrates with HugeGraph as graph input/output storage.
-- Based on BSP(Bulk Synchronous Parallel) model, an algorithm performs computing through multiple parallel iterations, every iteration is a superstep.
+- Based on BSP (Bulk Synchronous Parallel) model, an algorithm performs computing through multiple parallel iterations, every iteration is a superstep.
 - Auto memory management.
 The framework will never be OOM(Out of Memory) since it will split some data to disk if it doesn't have enough memory to hold all the data.
 - The part of edges or the messages of super node can be in memory, so you will never lose it.
 - You can load the data from HDFS or HugeGraph, or any other system.